raspberrypilearning/getting-started-crumble/en/step_7.md

 ![Code second Sparkle](images/SparkleTwoLoop.png)

+Can you see any pattern in the colour sequences?
 Predict what this code will do when you run it.

 Run your code and see if you were right.